elaforge/karya/doc/derivation.md

 with their calls are also [documented separately](scales.html).

-The reason a pitch signal is different is that pitches are actually abstract objects that can respond to chromatic, diatonic, and hz transposition (at least that's the default set, you're free to define your own kinds of transposition for your own scales).
+The reason a pitch signal is different is that pitches are actually abstract objects that can respond to various forms of transposition (which is dependent on the scale, but the conventional set is in 'Derive.Controls').
 This is because diatonic transposition can depend on the key in scope, and transposition in any non-equal-tempered scale must be done in relation to the original spelling of the pitch.

-This is also how pitches can retune themselves in time.
+This is also how pitches can retune themselves over time.
 Since a pitch call can depend on signals in scope, you could have a scale retune itself according to a certain signal, and then cause that signal to gradually change over the course of the piece.
 This is handy for flexibility, but it means that pitches